ZacharyVillarreal/Google-Play-Store-Download-Analysis/README.md

 * The data frame contains 251,941 rows and 12 features, explained in the table above.

-<a href="#Does-the-Number-of-Application-Installs-Affect-Its-Rating">Back to top</a>
+<a href="#Table-of-Contents">Back to top</a>

 ## Analysis

 ### Exploratory Data Analysis (EDA)
 ---
-Exploratory Data Analysis for the Google Play Store data set was centered around `Installs`, for the reason that I am measuring *success* in terms of this feature.
+Exploratory Data Analysis for the Google Play Store data set was centered around `Installs`, `Reviews`, and `Ratings`, for the reason that I am measuring the application's success in terms of these features.

-Over the course of this EDA, we will look at how `Installs` acts over the other features.
+Over the course of this EDA, we will look at how their respective behaviors.

-<a href="#Does-the-Number-of-Application-Installs-Affect-Its-Rating">Back to top</a>
+<a href="#Table-of-Contents">Back to top</a>

 ### How Do the Number of Installs Differ?
 ---